Clock Factorized Quantum Monte Carlo Method for Long-range Interacting Systems: clock sampling for proposed updates

-To address this limitation and circumvent expensive energy evaluations, one can introduce a \textit{configuration-independent} probability $\hat{h}_{j} \geq h_{j}$ for each factor, named \textit{bound hazard rate}.
+To address this limitation and circumvent expensive energy evaluations, we demonstrate the recursive clock sampling process where configuration-independent distributions are sampled recursively to sample the target distribution of the clock.
+First, let us introduce a \textit{configuration-independent} probability $\hat{h}_{j} \geq h_{j}$ for each factor, named \textit{bound hazard rate}.
 This probability is determined by considering the ``worst possible" local configuration that can lead to the largest energy change $\Delta \hat{U}_j$ after applying the update.
 A two-step process is used to determine whether a factor $j$ accepts the update.
 The first step is a \textit{bound trial} with a rejection probability of $\hat{h}_j$.
 The outcome can be either bound acceptance or bound rejection.
 A bound acceptance means that the update is accepted in this trial for the worst case and thus it implies a true trial acceptance, with no need to examine the associated local configuration.
 In contrast, when a bound trial rejection occurs, one has to compute the actual and configuration-dependent rejection probability $h_j$, and sample the true rejection with relative probability,

 There are three potential outcomes at each factor $j$: \begin{enumerate} \item \textit{bound acceptance}: the update is accepted with $1-\hat{h}_j$. \item \textit{relative acceptance}: the update is first bound rejected with $\hat{h}_j$ and then accepted with relative probability $1-p_{j,\mathrm{rel}}$. \item \textit{true rejection}: the update is rejected with both $\hat{h}_j$ and $p_{j,\mathrm{rel}}$. \end{enumerate} Both bound acceptance and relative acceptance contribute to the overall acceptance of factor $j$, so the acceptance probability of factor $j$ is still $1-\hat{h}_j + \hat{h}_j (1-p_{j,\mathrm{rel}}) = 1-h_j$.
 Meanwhile, the true-rejection event is equivalent to the original rejection event with probability, $\hat{h}_j \times p_{j,\mathrm{rel}} = h_j$.
 Since the individual acceptance-rejection probability of each factor remains unchanged, one can conclude that introducing the bound hazard rate does not change the final fate of the update.